Real estate agency for expats in Eindhoven

 6. The housing market and bidding process: be prepared

 The Dutch housing market is competitive, especially in cities.
 Popular homes sell fast.
 Be ready for bidding wars and quick decisions.
 Ensure your finances are in order so you can act quickly.
+Get started with a purchasing agent.

 7. Local rules for homebuyers: know the law